 One of the things I get a lot of comments on are my piercings.
 As someone who is NOT into tattoos, I am definitely into piercings.
 Why?
 No idea.
 I’m anti-tattoos because they’re too permanent.
 And for someone who tends to make quick decisions due to lack of patience, I feel like it’s a bad combination for me.
 But piercings aren’t permanent and are a lot less work.

-This may be why I’ve resulted in getting more ear piercings then.
+However, waiting until I was 34 may be why I’ve resulted in getting more ear piercings then.
 Here’s what I have pierced.
 Starting from the lobe and going up around on each ear…

 - Upper Lobe (that’s just fancy talk for a second hole)

 - Tragus – that thing that sticks out in your ear – this was my most painful piercing until…

 - Conch – This is the giant gold hoop and was the WORST experience out of all my piercings.

 - Front Helix

 Since my conch is one of my FAVORITE piercings I have, but hands down the most painful, I have to share a great substitution to get the look.
 Instead of dealing with the pain, the healing time and the expensive piece of jewelry it requires (it has to be a custom size so it doesn’t press on your ear, quality 14k gold metal and so on), a cuff is a great option instead.
 Here are a few fun ear cuffs to get the same look with a conch piercing.
 They’re so affordable and look great.
 Take it from me, unless you’re die-hard into piercings, just pick up one of these affordable cuffs instead!

 How To Get Rid Of Your Belly Button Ring Hole